locka99/opcua/docs/client.md

 A small overview of OPC UA is [here](./opc_ua_overview.md).

+Rust OPC UA's [compatibility](./compatibility.md) with the standard is described here.

 ### Client API

 The Rust OPC UA client API supports calling most OPC UA services, so what you do